Born in Singapore, 1946.

 Works in wood, stone and bronze.

-As a young person, he completed his school studies in Singapore, then went to Penang, Malaysia, where he joined a religious teaching order, the De La Salle Brothers, and studied to become a teacher.
+When Fahcheong finished school in Singapore, the young 14-year-old left home for Penang, Malaysia, where he joined a religious teaching order, the De La Salle Brothers, and studied to become a teacher.
 After several years there, he left the brothers and returned to Singapore not knowing what he would do next.
-He decided to continue his studies at the University of Singapore where he graduated with a Bachelor of Social Sciences degree in 1971.
-He followed this up with a Diploma in Curriculum Studies in Art and Design from the City of Birmingham Polytechnic, United Kingdom.
+He decided to continue his studies at the University of Singapore, graduating with a Bachelor of Social Sciences degree in 1971.
+This was followed by a Diploma in Curriculum Studies in Art and Design from the City of Birmingham Polytechnic, United Kingdom.
 It soon dawned on Fahcheong that he was best suited for a life dedicated to art.

 To this end, Fahcheong has taken part in many sculpture workshops and symposiums.
 In 2002, he was a participant in the Okanagan-Thompson International Sculpture Symposium held in the Okanagan region of British Columbia, Canada.
-As a result of this symposium, “Romp”, a bronze sculpture of three children playing on large boulders at the edge of a lake stands on the shore of Okanagan Lake in the town of Penticton.
-The next year, he produced a marble sculpture called “Girl in the Cloud” for the Westbank, BC, community.
-In 2005, he went to Vietnam for the Second International Sculpture Symposium in An Giang Province, Vietnam.
+As a result of this symposium, “Romp”, a bronze sculpture of three children playing on large boulders, now stands on the shores of Okanagan Lake in the town of Penticton.
+The nearby West Kelowna, BC, community is home to “Girl in the Cloud”, a marble sculpture completed in 2003.
+In 2005, he attended the Second International Sculpture Symposium in An Giang Province, Vietnam.
 An Giang Province now has possession of “ha-ha.com”, another marble sculpture that explores the place of fortune, wealth, and belief in our lives.